 (Close up of the pastry)

-At home, we regularly eat Gemüsestrudel (with a broader vegetable filling) along with a sour cream sauce flavoured with chives.
+You might, however, enjoy a main course of Spinatstrudel (with a spinach filling).
+At my home, we regularly eat Gemüsestrudel (with a broader vegetable filling) along with a sour cream sauce flavoured with chives.

 If any meat eaters feel left out, well, you can also enjoy a Fleischstrudel (usually with a mincemeat filling).